Insper/crazyflie-firmware/README.md

 ### D) Build

-Now you're reade to build your program, in other words, to create an binary file:
+Now you're ready to build your program, in other words, to create an binary file from your source code:

 1. Click on ```Build program```

 ### E) Flash

 Last step is to send this binary file to your microcontroller, which is called flash.
-This can be done wirellesly you will need an [Bitcraze Crazyradio PA](https://www.bitcraze.io/crazyradio-pa/) (hardware) and the [crazyflie-clients-python](https://github.com/bitcraze/crazyflie-clients-python) (software):
+This can be done wirellesly with an [Bitcraze Crazyradio PA](https://www.bitcraze.io/crazyradio-pa/), an USB radio dongle, and the [crazyflie-clients-python](https://github.com/bitcraze/crazyflie-clients-python), an PC client:

 1. Install [crazyflie-clients-python](https://github.com/bitcraze/crazyflie-clients-python)
 2. Plug in the [Bitcraze Crazyradio PA](https://www.bitcraze.io/crazyradio-pa/)